MHickey2/First_Project/README.md

 <br/>

 ### Hero Image/Overlay:
 The Home Page's first imapact is the Hero Image at the top of the screen below the header section.
-This image hopes to capture a delicate balancing act, and is symbolic for the delicate balance we maintain in our lives despite the ongoing effects of a sometimes busy and hectic lifestyle.
+This image conveys a delicate balancing act, and is symbolic for the delicate balance we maintain in our lives despite the ongoing effects of a sometimes busy and hectic lifestyle.
 The colour scheme being green is conducive to health and healing when you research the impact of colour on emotional wellbeing.
 This image will be rendered smaller on a smaller screen.
-In combination with the image there is an overly with the key message of the site, and acts as an introduction and an invitation to learn more.
+In combination with the image there is an overlay with the key message of the site, and acts as an introduction and an invitation to learn more.
 <br/>
 <p align="center">
   <img src="assets/images/hero.png" height="249" width="636"/>